BrettF5/reading-notes/Read01.md

 ### Heading level 3
 ** Six hash-tag will create the smallest heading **

-When making text bold or italicized for emphasis, it is best practice to use which symbol?
+## Using Bold and Italic for adding emphasis in Markdown:

-Use asterisks (***text***).
+For best practice use asterisks (***text***).
 Underscore has some compatilbility issues with other applications.

-How do you create a link with Markdown?
-You need to inclose the link text in brackets and the URL followed in parentheses.
+## Creating a Link in Markdown:

+To create a link in Markdown you need to added a text description within open and closed brackets.
+Immediately following the text descrition add the link with parentheses ()
-EX: My GitHub Reading Notes page is [Brett's Git Hub Reading Notes Homepage](https://brettf5.github.io/reading-notes/) [Readable Text desscription](Path to file/link)
+[Readable Text desscription](Path to file/link)

-What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
+## Bullet Symbols you can use to create an unordered list in Markdown.
 - dashes (-)
 - asterisks (*)
 - plus sign (+)

+EX: My GitHub Reading Notes page is [Brett's Git Hub Reading Notes Homepage](https://brettf5.github.io/reading-notes/)